Great Southern Bank Landlord Insurance (previously known as CUA)

 Flood damage can be treated as different to storm damage by certain insurers, and as a result you may not be automatically covered for it.

-CUA’s building & contents landlord insurance does offer cover for flood damage, however please consult the PDS for information about exclusions and conditions that may apply.
+Great Southern Bank’s building & contents landlord insurance does offer cover for flood damage, however please consult the PDS for information about exclusions and conditions that may apply.